stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 ## OpenAL

 To play sounds and music, we use the [OpenAL](https://www.openal.org/) library.
-It can be installed with your distribution's package manager.
+It can be installed with your distribution's package manager:

 ### [Debian / Ubuntu](#tab/ubuntu)